- Created on the 7 February, 2017.

 Vascular endothelial growth factor (VEGF) is a cytokine which can stimulate many cellular responses by binding to tyrosine kinase receptors (i.e. VEGFRs) that are present on the cell surface, this results in the formation of dimers which are can then be activated by transphosphorylation.
 VEGF is a vital signalling protein that is found to be involved in both angiogenesis and vasculogenesis, as its name suggests VEGF activity is largely restricted to vascular endothelium cells, however, it does have some limited effect on other cells such as macrophages and monocytes.

 The VEGF receptors consists of an extracellular portion that is made up of 7 immunoglobulin-like domains, a single transmembrane spanning region and an intracellular portion which consists of a split tyrosine-kinase domain.
 In addition to binding to VEGFRs, there is evidence that VEGF is able to bind to receptor complexes consisting of both VEGFRs and neuropilins.
 This receptor complex is found result in an increase in VEGF signalling activity in blood vessels (endothelial cells).
 There are essentially three main subtypes of VEGFR which can be numbered 1, 2 and 3.
 There is also a membrane-bound (mbVEGFR) or soluble (sVEGFR).
+The following VEGF ELISA kit can be used for a number of different diagnostic applications.

 - Inhibiting angiogenesis with human single-chain variable fragment antibody targeting VEGF.
 Microvasc Res.
 (2015) 97: 13-8.
 Hosseini H., et al.